amybiggy/harbourbookclub/README.md

 # Harbour Book Club

 Harbour Book Club is a simple and user-friendly site developed for readers to find and join this local book club.
-From the home page users can navigate to different pages which provide information on the kind of books read in the club, the meeting times/dates of the club and a contact form.
-Users are also able to sign up to the book club from the site.
+From the home page users can navigate to different sections which provide information on the kind of books read in the club, the meeting times/dates of the club and a contact form.
+I decided to so a website for a book club as I am an avid reader and am a member of a book club myself so I wanted to do something that I would thorougly enjoy creating and also something that I would look to use myself.
+As a reader, I know which information I would be looking for in a book club website which helped me with the design/ creation process.

 The site address is: [Harbour Book Club](https://amybiggy.github.io/harbourbookclub/)